IDinsight/ask-a-question/docs/develop/setup.md

 # Setting up your development environment

+!!! warning "You need to have installed [Docker](https://docs.docker.com/get-docker/)"

 ## Option 1 - Using Docker Compose Watch

 This option uses the same Docker Compose script as deployment and so is *environment-agnostic*.
 It's good for